andygock/text-share/README.md

 ## Privacy Considerations

+* **Temporary Image Storage:** Images are stored temporarily on the server filesystem for the duration of the room or up to 15 minutes, then deleted.
+Images are not stored permanently.
 * **IP Address Visibility:**  For transparency, the application displays the IP addresses of all connected users in the room to each other.
 Please be aware of this if you have privacy concerns about sharing your IP address with others in the room.
 This is a necessary part of the user presence feature in this minimalist design.
-* **No Data Storage:**  The application is designed to be completely stateless.
+* **No Persistent Text/Data Storage:**  The application is designed to be stateless for text and user presence.
 No text content, images, or user data is stored on the server persistently.
-Data exists only in memory during active sessions.
+Data exists only in memory (for text) or temporarily on disk (for images) during active sessions.
 * **HTTPS Recommendation:** For enhanced security and privacy, it is strongly recommended to deploy this application with HTTPS enabled to encrypt communication between clients and the server.

 ---